 PRAYER – O God, lover of chastity, Who endowed with heavenly gifts, blessed Mary Magdalena, a virgin on fire with love for You, grant that we, who keep this feast-day in her honour, may imitate her by purity and love.
 Through Jesus Christ, Thy Son our Lord, Who lives and reigns with Thee, in the unity of the Holy Ghost, God, world without end.
 Amen (Collect).

-Posted in DOCTORS of the Church, JESUIT SJ, MARIAN DEVOTIONS, MARIAN REFLECTIONS, MARY'S MONTH, OCTOBER - The HOLY ROSARY, QUOTES on FASTING, The HOLY ROSARY/ROSARY CRUSADE
+Posted in DOCTORS of the Church, JESUIT SJ, MARIAN DEVOTIONS, MARIAN REFLECTIONS, MARY'S MONTH, OCTOBER - The HOLY ROSARY and The HOLY ANGELS, QUOTES on FASTING, The HOLY ROSARY/ROSARY CRUSADE

 Second Thought for the Day – 13 May – St Robert Bellarmine’s Personal Devotion to the Mother of God